AhmedUZaki/INSTANT-AI/Track 1_ Python for Data science/Session 11/README.md

 ### Tasks:

-- Read file and list each name, phone number and email separately in lists.
+- Read txt file and list each name, phone number and email separately in lists.

 ### Solution: